 - a.
-Equivalence/recognisation of the Bachelors/ Masters degree is checked on NARIC/CAA/MoHESR website5 by the student services. - b.
+Equivalence/recognisation of the Bachelors/ Masters degree is checked on NARIC/CAA/MoHESR website by the student services. - b.
 Application with relevant documents is sent to Admissions Tutor of the respective programme who considers the application in light of the approved admission requirements of the programme. - c.
 Short-listed applicants may be invited for an interview - d.
 Successful candidates are given an offer of a place to study on the programme - e.
 Unsuccessful candidates are issued 'regret letters' - f.
 Accepted candidates are required to confirm their acceptance of the offer of admission by the set deadline to reserve their seats.
 Failure to do so may result in forfeiture of a place in the programme. - g.
 Accepted candidates may defer their admission for up to two years.
-If they do not enroll within two years of their acceptance, they must re-apply for the programme
+If they do not enroll within two

-3 All degree certificates issued in UAE need to be attested by MoHESR.
-Degrees issued from federal universities are exempted from this requirement
+&lt;sup>4 All degree certificates issued in UAE need to be attested by MoHESR.
+Degrees issued from federal universities are exempted from this requirement years of their acceptance, they must re-apply for the programme

-4 A certificate of Equivalence is required for all degrees awarded outside of UAE.
+&lt;sup>5 A certificate of Equivalence is required for all degrees awarded outside of UAE.

-5 In cases where the degree is not equivalent to a British Honors degree or the degree is not recognized in the country of study the application will be processed only after a copy of the certificate is submitted to the admissions office
+&lt;sup>6 In cases where the degree is not equivalent to a British Honors degree or the degree is not recognized in the country of study the application will be processed only after a copy of the certificate is submitted to the admissions office